Dingo-Seven/UK-Happy-Hardcore-Resources/UK-Hardcore-Preset-Packs.md

 # UK Happy Hardcore Preset Packs

-Here is a list of UK Happy Hardcore preset packs, for those looking to reverse engineer the sound:
+Here is a list of UK Happy Hardcore preset packs for those looking to reverse engineer certain artist sounds.

+Don't be afraid to experiment with taking sounds from other genres!
+Consider using sounds from Trance, Acid Techno/House, Industrial Midtempo, Russian Hardbass, Drum N Bass, Kawaii Future Bass, Eurobeat, Old Skool, European New Beat, etc.

 ## XFER Serum